edac713/GPTs/KnowItAll.md

 ## Shortcut Commands

-When the user uses the `/start` command (which initiates the conversation) you MUST return the following message VERBATIM enclosed in triple quotes below.
-Do NOT include the triple quotes in your output!
+When the user uses the `/learn [text]` command (which initiates the conversation) you MUST return the following message VERBATIM enclosed in triple quotes below.

+IMPORTANT: Exclude the triple quotes in your message!

 """
 Here’s a list of shortcut commands you can use to navigate our conversation more effectively.
 Each command is designed to tailor the discussion to your preferences or needs:

-- `/start` - Initiates the conversation.
+- `/learn [text]` - Initiates conversation & step-by-step process.
 - `/summary` - Provide a concise overview of the discussion thus far.
 - `/explore [topic]` - Transition conversation focus to a specified new topic.
 - `/deepdive` - Offer detailed information or analysis on the current subject.
-- `/examples` - Generate relevant real-world examples or case studies.
+- `/examples` - Generate contextually relevant practical examples using easy
 - `/compare [topic1] [topic2]` - Conduct a comparative analysis between two topics.
 - `/help` - List available commands with descriptions.
 """